Commercial Operations · GTM Strategy · AI

 The Priming Window

-The best reps I've worked with were reaching buyers 12–18 months before any formal process started.
-This is my attempt to explain why that works and how to build it into a system.
+The best reps reach buyers 12–18 months before any formal process starts.
+Here's why that works and how to build it into a motion.

 Read →